Office 365 migration pre-requisites -

 To make this process as painless as possible, I have created two different scripts to update bulk user's UPN to match their email address,

-- one via targeting members of an Active Directory Organizational Unit.
+- one via targeting members of a group.- one via targeting members of an Active Directory Organizational Unit.

 To enable rollback if needed, I have also created two different scripts to run before you update the UPNs.
 These scripts document and export the current configuration of the user's UPN and email address, for either the members of a group or the members of an OU.
 Note the group type must be either an Exchange DL or a mail enabled security group.